frappe/erpnext/erpnext/docs/user/manual/en/human-resources/salary-and-payroll.md

 Salaries in businesses are usually dealt with extreme privacy.
 In most cases, the companies issues a single payment to the bank combining all salaries and the bank distributes the salaries to each employee’s salary account.
-This way there is only one payment entry in the company’s books of accounts and anyone with access to the company’s accounts will not have access to the individual salaries.
+This way there is only one payment entry in the organization’s books of accounts and anyone with access to the organization’s accounts will not have access to the individual salaries.

-The salary payment entry is a Journal Entry entry that debits the total salary of all Employees to the Salary Account and credits the company’s bank Account.
+The salary payment entry is a Journal Entry entry that debits the total salary of all Employees to the Salary Account and credits the organization’s bank Account.

 To generate your salary payment voucher from Process Payroll, click on